D. R. Congo

 Advocacy

-• Encourage the Government to continue its cooperation with the UN on screening and age verification to prevent the recruitment of children, call for age verification to be implemented at the territorial level, and encourage continued efforts to hold perpetrators of grave violations accountable;
+• Encourage the Government to continue its cooperation with the UN on screening and age verification to prevent the recruitment of children, call for age assessment to be implemented at the territorial level, and encourage continued efforts to hold perpetrators of grave violations accountable;

-This information is based on Watchlist’s Children and Armed Conflict Monthly Update – March 2024.
+This information is based on Watchlist’s Children and Armed Conflict Monthly Update – September 2024.

 Partnerships